benburnham/dl523_final_judo_detector/README.md

 After installation, running either "judo_final" for Pose Detection or "km_judo_final" will run the model.
 Note, "judo_final" was last run in a linux environment, and will need 'if __name__ == "__main__":' added to run in a Windows environment

+For Pose Detection, Judo_final contains both the model setup and training For Kalman filter, km_judo_final contains the training and km_model contains the model

 Other models in their respective folders can be open and run in Google Colab